 - Black could mean upper GI bleeding.

-Check out our graphic about what poop and pee can tell you for at-a-glance info.
+Check out our guide to what poop and pee can tell you!

 Your poop’s never going to smell like roses, but it shouldn’t regularly smell totally vile.
 If it does, it could be a sign that your body isn’t absorbing everything it should from your food.
 Underlying issues could include: Celiac disease, Crohn’s disease, food allergies, irritable bowel disorder, or infection.